sshambar/shtest/README.md

 * Supports various levels of feedback, from verbose to summary only
 * Makes it easy to display output from only selected tests
 * Includes tests of environment to catch stray variables
-* Full support for set -e/-u tests, including backtrace when an error is encountered.
+* Full support for set -e/-u tests, including optional backtrace when an error is encountered.
 * Section titles, and test name grouping
-* Very limited "name pollution" making it easy to integrate into existing projects
+* Very little "name pollution" making it easy to integrate into existing projects
 * Logging that's independent of main script's stdout/stderr
+* Exit handlers called if the script exits early (for cleanup)
 * Bash 3.2+ compatibility
 * Thoroughly tested (the test suite library has a test suite :)